Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

-As seen in the figure \ref{fig:N=3_spec}, this method allows to compute the energies of \(U(1)\) sector excited states for a wide range of lengths \(\L\).
-We can see that in the IR, \(\L\to \infty\) limit, the energies of individual states behave mainly according to the number of ``particles'' forming the state - the number of the Bethe roots \(\th_j\): The vacuum energy tends to \(0\), while the energies of the states \(\th_0,\th_1\) and \(\th_2\) tend to 1, and the energy of \(\th_{00}\) tends to \(2\)).
-In the conformal limit \(\L\to 0\) we will see that the behavior is defined by the ``particle's'' mode numbers: The energy goes to \(\frac{2\pi}{\L}(-\frac {N^2-1}{12}+n)\) where \(n\) is the total momentum mode number.
+As seen in the figure \ref{fig:N=3_spec}, this method allows to compute numerically the energies of excited states of the \(U(1)\) sector for the whole physically interesting range of lengths \(L\), from deep IR to deep UV region.
+We can see that in the IR, \(\L\to \infty\) limit, the energies of individual states basically tend to the number of ``particles'' forming the state - the number of the Bethe roots \(\th_j\): The vacuum energy tends to \(0\), while the energies of the states \(\th_0,\th_1\) and \(\th_2\) tend to 1, and the energy of \(\th_{00}\) tends to \(2\).
+In the conformal limit \(\L\to 0\), we will see that the behavior is defined by the ``particle's'' mode numbers: The energy goes to \(\frac{2\pi}{\L}(-\frac {N^2-1}{12}+n)\) where \(N^2-1\) is the conformal central charge (the number of free bosonic fields of the model in this regime) and \(n\) is the total momentum mode number (see the discussion of IR and UV limits in the next section).